apoq/vplan/README.md

 ## Info

-This is a sample app built with custom made framework, which contains:
+This is a sample app built with custom made framework (fresh made), which contains:

  * nezamy/route router
  * twig templating engine